This is a guest post by Blair Warner, senior credit consultant and founder of Upgrade My Credit

 If you change bank accounts, you will have to go through the process all over again, which usually means waiting at least 60 days for seasoning.
 It may even require a letter of explanation.
 It’s not worth the trouble.
 Furthermore, your mortgage underwriter could require a new set of bank statements right before closing.

 - Do not make unusual deposits into your bank accounts

 You may be feeling a little overwhelmed with all the do’s and don’ts mentioned above.
-Don’t let it stress you.
+But don’t let it stress you.
 In general, all the above could be captioned in a single phrase:

-Don’t do anything with your credit profile or finances that will cause a major change, and, if in doubt, ask your trusted advisors like your mortgage loan officer and/or credit consultant.
+Don’t do anything with your credit profile or finances that will cause a major change, and, if in doubt, ask your trusted advisors like your mortgage loan officer and credit consultant for their guidance.